Are we brainwashed by wine prices and ratings?

 Sure, most great wines are justifiably higher in price, and lower priced wines are often the simplest.
 At the same time, many lower priced wines are probably a lot “better” than what is suggested by their price, and many higher priced wines are probably not nearly as good as we are led to believe.

 Fact of the matter is, there are numerous factors that determine why some wines are priced much higher than others, regardless of quality.
-It could be because a wine is grown in a region where grape prices are two or three times higher than grape prices in other regions (there are great producers in high-priced neighborhoods, working right alongside mediocre producers turning out mediocre wines).
+Supply and demand, to begin with, often skews prices.
+Even more often, a wine is more expensive because it is grown in a region where grape prices are two or three times higher than grape prices in other regions.
+Yet there are mediocre producers turning out mediocre wines right alongside great producers in high-priced neighborhoods.
+Talent, and care, also count.

-Or, as in the case of Lodi, it could be because a wine comes from region where grape prices are lower, yet can be crafted with as much care as wines from other regions.
-The average price of a Lodi grown wine may be lower than wines from other regions; but that doesn’t stop talented Lodi vintners from producing wines that can, and often do, impress both non-expert consumers and highly experienced professional wine judges.
+Which is why, as in the case of Lodi, it is no longer surprising to find wines rated as highly (in blind tasting formats) as wines priced two, three times higher.
+The average cost of producing wine in Lodi may be lower than than in other regions; but that doesn’t stop talented Lodi vintners from producing wines that can, and often do, impress both non-expert consumers and highly experienced professional wine judges.

-Higher priced wines that we find disappointing can also be the result of cost of production; such as use of more expensive oak barrels (no amount of new, fancy oak can “improve” an average quality wine), or increased capital investment put into vineyards or winery equipment (someone has to pay for it – namely consumers).
-Another reason could be markups multiplied by either middlemen (particularly brokers or importers) or enhanced marketing or advertising costs, which invariably add to the cost of the usual winery-to-distributor-to-retailer route to our dinner tables.
+Higher priced wines that we find disappointing can also be the result of cost of production; such as use of more expensive oak barrels (notwithstanding the fact that no amount of new, fancy oak can “improve” an average quality wine, other than making it taste "oakier"), or increased capital investment put into vineyards or winery equipment (someone has to pay for this, and it's usually consumers).
+Another reason could be markups multiplied by either middlemen (particularly brokers or importers) or enhanced marketing or advertising costs, which invariably add to the cost to products funneled through the usual winery-to-distributor-to-retailer system before landing on our dinner tables.

 Are the highest rated wines less pleasing?